School Nutrition Programs Application Process

 If a charter school uses a charter management organization (CMO) also referred to as an education service provider (ESP), to manage and operate the charter school, can the CMO be responsible for the SFA’s administrative responsibilities?

 It is FNS’ understanding that CMOs are for-profit or nonprofit organizations that contract with individual schools to deliver management services.
-When a CMO is contracted to manage any aspect of the charter school’s food service, it is considered a food service management company (FSMC) (7 CFR, Section 210.2).
-Like all SFAs that contract with a FSMC, the charter school must follow federal procurement requirements in 7 CFR, Section 210.21 and 2 CFR, Section 200.318-.326 to solicit bids/proposals to contract with this entity.
+When a CMO is contracted to manage any aspect of the charter school’s food service, it is considered a food service management company (FSMC) (7 Code of Federal Regulations (CFR), Section 210.2).
+Like all SFAs that contract with an FSMC, the charter school must follow federal procurement requirements in 7 CFR, Section 210.21 and 2 CFR, Section 200.318-.326 to solicit bids/proposals to contract with this entity.
 The charter school must include in the solicitation and contract specific SFA responsibilities found in 7 CFR, Section 210.16(a), FSMC responsibilities found in 7 CFR, sections 210.16(c) and (d), and USDA Foods requirements in 7 CFR, sections 250.50–.54 (Subpart D).
 If the SFA uses a cost-reimbursable contract, the contract must include required provisions in 7 CFR, Section 210.21 and the audit provision found in the 2016 FSMC Handbook for SFAs.
-These requirements can be found at the USDA Updated Guidance: Contracting with Food Service Management web page External link opens in new window or tab..
+These requirements can be found at the USDA Updated Guidance: Contracting with Food Service Management web page

 However, if a CMO does not manage any aspect of the charter school’s meal service, then the charter school/board of directors is permitted to assign its administrative responsibilities to the CMO, which then essentially functions as the SFA.
 This determination may be based on the recognition that the board, which is comprised of parents or guardians, and other professionals are board of director members in the fiduciary sense, rather than administrators, and thus the school would be better served by allowing the CMO to assume the administrative functions.
 This means the board could assign to the CMO eligibility, verification, and all other responsibilities for which the SFA is responsible.
 Such responsibilities may also include competitively procuring the services of an FSMC as specified in the requirements above.
 Assigning the administrative responsibilities to a CMO does not mean that the charter school abdicates or transfers its responsibility to ensure all program requirements are met; the charter school is still responsible for having all required paperwork on file, such as production records, copies of the household applications, meal counts, claims for reimbursement, food labels and recipes, documentation of all procurement processes for assessing compliance with procurement standards identified above, and oversight of the FSMC.